 Read more about why you should study Chemistry at Birmingham.

 Each year contains 120 credits of taught material, delivered in modules that are typically worth 10 or 20 credits.

 Core chemistry courses (60 credits in each year) are taken by all students enrolled on both single honours and major–minor degree programmes and cover those fundamentals of the subject that we deem essential.
 These courses include a significant practical component, which not only allows you to develop your practical skills and techniques, but also to consolidate the associated theory from your lectures.The remaining 60 credits in each year include 40 credits of Business Management modules.

 The remaining 20 credits include optional chemistry modules, mathematics courses, laboratory modules, and courses which focus on developing IT and communications skills and enhancing employability.

 Detailed module descriptions are located on the course breakdown page on the School of Chemistry website.

-Number of A levels required:
+- Number of A levels required:

-Typical offer: ABB
+- Typical offer:

 - Chemistry; one (or more) from Physics, Biology, Mathematics, Further Mathematics, Economics and Business Management is highly desirable but not essential.

 - and Critical Thinking are not accepted.